telerik/maui-docs/controls/map/getting-started.md

  xmlns:telerik="http://schemas.telerik.com/2022/xaml/maui"
  ```

-1. RadMap uses *.shp files that contain the coordinates of the shapes that will be drawn by the map and an optional *.dbf file for each *.shp file with additional attributes of the shapes.
+1. `RadMap` uses `.shp` files that contain the coordinates of the shapes that will be drawn by the map and an optional `.dbf` file for each `.shp` file with additional attributes of the shapes.

- You would need to assign the .shp file containing the data through the **Source** property of the MapShapeReader like this:
+ You need to assign the `.shp` file containing the data through the `Source` property of the `MapShapeReader` like this:

  <snippet id='map-gettingstarted-setting-source' />

->note In the example the .shp file is loaded as an EmbeddedResource, there are other options as well, please check them in the [ShapefileLayer]({%slug map-layers-shapefilelayer%}) topic.
+>note In the example the `.shp` file is loaded as an `EmbeddedResource`, other options can be used as well, please check them in the [ShapefileLayer]({%slug map-layers-shapefilelayer%}) topic.

 ## Additional Resources